DeFiCh/defichain.com/content/en/white-paper.en.md

 ### Masternodes

 DeFi is a Proof of Stake blockchain.
-Initially, 1,000,000 DFI allow the owner to own a staking node.
-The returns for staking will decrease over time, as the volume and number of transactions compensates for the reduction in per-transaction staking rewards.
+Initially, 1,000,000 DFI allows the owner to own a staking node.
+Today, the amount has been reduced to 20,000 DFI for ownership of a staking node.
+The returns for staking will decrease over time, as the volume and number of transactions compensate for the reduction in per-transaction staking rewards.

 Nodes are entitled to: